8 signs someone has true class and sophistication (even if they don’t come from money)

 When you speak with them, you feel seen and valued.
 They’re not just waiting for their turn to talk; they’re genuinely curious about what you have to say.

-I’ve found that some of the most magnetic people I know aren’t the ones who dominate conversations.
+Some of the most magnetic people aren’t the ones who dominate conversations.
 They’re the ones who lean in, ask thoughtful questions, and remember small details you mentioned weeks ago.

 Listening is free.
 But it’s one of the rarest—and most powerful—signs of class.